Physics-50/Module-3/docs/week2.md

 + A description of the source of systematic error you focused on.
 This should include one or more images that showcase your study in a way that would make sense to a fellow student (not necessarily in this course).

 + A plot showing your estimate for the wavelength of the sound wave in your experiment from varying the parameter you focused on over 5 or more distinct "positions".
 At each position you should have collected 2 data points and estimated the uncertainty from the spread between the data points.
+You should make use of the [Physics 50 plotting script to plot your data](https://physics.hmc.edu/fitter/).